Tax expert Daianu calls European recovery plan gold to Romanian economy

-The European recovery plan, which is added to the European Union budget, is as gold to Romania's economy, says Chairman of the Tax Council Daniel Daianu, according to AGERPRES.
+The European recovery plan, which is added to the European Union budget, is as gold to Romania's economy, says Chairman of the Tax Council Daniel Daianu.

 "In 2021, 2022, 2023, it is mandatory to use as many European resources as possible to support aggregate domestic supply and demand through large-scale development programmes.
 That is what we have called the 'macroeconomic issue', given the period in which we have to make the macroeconomic correction.
 It should be mentioned that the European Recovery Plan says that about 70% of the resources will be used in 2021-2022," Daianu said in a presentation at the annual conference of Deloitte Romania and posted on the website of the Tax Council.